chuckwagoncomputing/plssmap/README.md

 # plssmap
-PLSS data overlayed on a Bing satellite map
+PLSS data overlayed on a satellite map